 Harry Wood Gallery

-The gallery serves first as a venue for Master of Fine Arts thesis exhibitions, which represent one of the requirements for the fulfillment of the MFA degree under School of Art and Graduate Education procedures.
-Each exhibition must first undergo an oral thesis defense before a committee of select School of Art faculty.
-Once the student has been approved, the exhibition is opened to the public for the duration of one to two weeks.
-MFA thesis exhibitions are organized and scheduled according to procedures established by the graduate studio committee.
+Along with the Step Gallery, this gallery serves first as a venue for Master of Fine Arts thesis exhibitions, which represent one of the requirements for the fulfillment of the MFA degree under School of Art and Graduate Education procedures.
+Each exhibition must undergo an oral thesis defense before a committee of select School of Art faculty.

-All other exhibitions are subject to application and approval from the galleries director and the galleries and exhibitions committee.
-The Harry Wood gallery also serves as a venue for annual exhibitions such as the Nathan Cummings Foundation Juried Travel Exhibition, New Graduate Student Exhibition, Juried Undergraduate Exhibition and Annual Summer MFA Exhibition.
-Other exhibitions that may occur when the schedule permits include those mounted by media specific student organizations such as A Buncha Book Artists (ABBA), the Printmaking Students Association (PSA) and the Annual Ceramics Studio Tour.
+Harry Wood Gallery accepts exhibition proposals, which are subject to application and approval from the Galleries Director and the Gallery Advisory Committee.
+The gallery also serves as a venue for annual exhibitions, such as the Nathan Cummings Summer Travel Award Exhibition, New Graduate Exhibition, Winter BFA Exhibition, and Summer MFA Exhibition.
+Other exhibitions that may occur when the schedule permits include those organized by different concentration areas or media-specific student organizations such as A Buncha Book Artists (ABBA) and the Printmaking Students Association (PSA).

-Harry Wood Gallery, as part of the Herberger Institute for Design and the Arts, hosts exhibitions of artworks in which the content, subject matter or themes may challenge the sensibilities, perceptions and beliefs of some individuals.
+As part of the Herberger Institute for Design and the Arts, Harry Wood Gallery hosts exhibitions of artworks in which the content, subject matter or themes may challenge the sensibilities, perceptions and beliefs of some individuals.
 Please exercise discretion when choosing to view the works and preview for children.

 Monday–Thursday 9 a.m. to 5 p.m.,